-GB Ultras welcome ultra-runners to the remarkable Snowdonia National Park and the beautiful village of Betws-y-Coed (translated as ‘Prayer in the woods’ in Welsh) for the 3rd Edition of Snowdon Ultra®!
+GB Ultras welcome ultra-runners to the remarkable Snowdonia National Park and the beautiful village of Betws-y-Coed (translated as 'Prayer house in the woods' in Welsh) for the 5th Edition of Snowdon Ultra®!

 Runners follow the Snowdonia Slate Trail past Swallow Falls to the foot of the Snowdonia mountains where the legendary Dragons await!

-With 3700m of ascent, mountain trails lead to Heather Terrace on Tryfan, Snowdon Summit, Glyder Fach and Glyder Fawr, Devil’s Kitchen, Llyn Idwal and Pen yr Ole Wen before taking in the fantastic trails beside Llyn Crafnant and Llyn Geirionydd!
+With 2785m of ascent, mountain trails lead to Heather Terrace on Tryfan, Snowdon Summit, Glyder Fach and Glyder Fawr, Devil's Kitchen and Llyn Idwal before taking in the fantastic trails beside Llyn Crafnant and Llyn Geirionydd!

 Watch the Race Live with GB Race Tracker

 You can now watch the entire race unfold live thanks to the live tracking we use for this event

 RACE REGISTRATION VENUE: Friday - Cae Llan/Village Green, Station Road, Betws-Y-Coed, LL24 0AE

 RACE REGISTRATION & START/FINISH LINE LOCATION: Saturday - Cae Llan/Village Green, Station Road, Betws-Y-Coed, LL24 0AE.

 5.00pm – 9.00pm - Race Registration - Bib No Collection

 4.30am – 5.45am GB Race Tracker Collection & Bib No Collection.